prantlf/ovai/README.md

 }
 ```

-The property `stream` has to be always set to `false`, because the streaming mode isn't supported.
+The property `stream` defaults to be `true`.
 The property `options` is optional with the following defaults:

 ```
 "options": {